Main Second Level Navigation

 Our Program

-Recognized as one of the top programs in Canada, students complete 18.75 FCE* through 30 weeks of full-time clinical education over 5 internships.
-Graduates are eligible to write the Physiotherapy Competency Examination (PCE), administered by the Canadian Alliance of Physiotherapy Regulators, which qualifies them to practice physical therapy in Canada.
+Recognized as one of the top programs in Canada, students complete courses and 30 weeks of full-time clinical education.
+Graduates are eligible to write national licensing exams administered by the Canadian Alliance of Physiotherapy Regulators, which qualifies them to practice physical therapy in Canada.
 Graduates will be eligible to register in the Canadian Physiotherapy Association and the Colleges of Physiotherapy in all Canadian provinces.

 Courses